Haryana Cong MLA Aditya Surjewala alleges negligence towards state's players, coaches | Education

 Haryana Cong MLA Aditya Surjewala alleges negligence towards state's players, coaches

 From 2019 to 2025, a large number of pending applications under cash award schemes, scholarships, and sports quota jobs have raised serious questions, he said.
-During the Question Hour, he raised several questions including seeking to know the total number of applications received, accepted and currently pending under the Cash Award Scheme and the scholarship scheme from eligible athletes and coaches from the year 2019 till to date.
+During the Question Hour, he raised several questions, including seeking to know the total number of applications received, accepted, and currently pending under the Cash Award Scheme and the scholarship scheme from eligible athletes and coaches from the year 2019 to date.

 - Country: